How long is my commitment?

 have made working.

-Chia and Friends provides assistance by seeking to remove these carriers to a career education.
+Hope for Single Moms provides assistance by seeking to remove these carriers to a career education.
 Included in our support services are financial assistance for housing and daycare and evening study rooms with childcare.

 How much of my money goes to the moms?